NKalavros/mdpr-full/README.md

 It also contains the files that we used to perform our proof-of-concept attempt of the pipeline for the iGEM Competition.
 Namely, we have included:

- <p align="center">* [0.fa (RNA aptamer for CRP, taken from Aptagen's Aptaindex)](https://www.aptagen.com/aptamer/454/c-reactive-protein).
-The RNA aptamer sequence was first discovered in this [publication](https://www.ncbi.nlm.nih.gov/pubmed/18066708).</p>
+* [0.fa (RNA aptamer for CRP, taken from Aptagen's Aptaindex)](https://www.aptagen.com/aptamer/454/c-reactive-protein).
+The RNA aptamer sequence was first discovered in this [publication](https://www.ncbi.nlm.nih.gov/pubmed/18066708).
-<p align="center">* [crp.pdb (Human C Reactive Protein structure, taken from the PDB)](http://www.rcsb.org/structure/3L2Y).
-The protein was crystallised and the results were made public in this [publication](https://onlinelibrary.wiley.com/doi/epdf/10.1002/jmr.1090?referrer_access_token=sCYf1bjtd5G3z-Fs9O5ynk4keas67K9QMdWULTWMo8NPWaA9ORSiI17d0BpvTifVHxZkwXwvCzEhmceJ7stFO0NuRjCXufzUtqKZ24G6rqaKDHgM0tCLQz3d-BVg64eRPVkHgwVozjfwmMshYhfwRw%3D%3D).</p>
+* [crp.pdb (Human C Reactive Protein structure, taken from the PDB)](http://www.rcsb.org/structure/3L2Y).
+The protein was crystallised and the results were made public in this [publication](https://onlinelibrary.wiley.com/doi/epdf/10.1002/jmr.1090?referrer_access_token=sCYf1bjtd5G3z-Fs9O5ynk4keas67K9QMdWULTWMo8NPWaA9ORSiI17d0BpvTifVHxZkwXwvCzEhmceJ7stFO0NuRjCXufzUtqKZ24G6rqaKDHgM0tCLQz3d-BVg64eRPVkHgwVozjfwmMshYhfwRw%3D%3D).

 ## How do you run this?